rrrutledge/innersource-intro/speaker.md

     * Not scalable

 ## What is InnerSource?
 (Danese)
+_This segment explains how InnerSource works at a high level.
+You'll also learn and also the key terms to use when discussing InnerSource._

 * Consuming team submits code fufilling the feature request to the producing team.
 * Explanation we usually give about how house rules help you know how to behave and what to expect as a guest